georust/rinex/rinex-cli/doc/gnss-combination.md

 CS detection
 ============

-It is important to understand the previous information is not garanteed and simply an indicator.
+It is important to understand the previous information is not guaranteed and simply an indicator.
 False positives happen due to simplistic algorithm in the receivers.
 False negatives happen due to lack of receiver capacity.
 Therefore, cycle slip determination algorithms are used to verify previous indications.

-In any case, this library is not limitated to $L_1$ and $L_2$ carriers, and is smart enough to form all possible combinations and scale them properly ( $\lambda_i$ ).
+In any case, this library is not limited to $L_1$ and $L_2$ carriers, and is smart enough to form all possible combinations and scale them properly ( $\lambda_i$ ).

 We form the geometry-free [GF] combinations easily: